albar965/albar965.github.io/index.md

 ---
 layout: index
 title:  "Alex' Projects"
-date:   2025-02-15 13:00 +0100
+date:   2025-03-25 13:00 +0100
 release-version: 3.0.16
 ---

 <!-- VERSION_NUMBER_TODO -->

-**Translate this page on the fly into your language using** [Google Translate](https://translate.google.com/translate?sl=en&u=https%3A%2F%2Falbar965.github.io%2Findex.html).
+**Translate this page on the fly into your language using** [Google Translate](https://translate.google.com/translate?sl=en&u=https%3A%2F%2Falbar965.github.io%2Findex.html). <small>Note that this can break download links.</small>

 # Alex' Projects